 I had already tried the previous year (2018) to get a talk into the conference, but unfortunately, it was rejected.1 Fast forward to 2019 and my proposal to talk about property testing got accepted.

 The conference was scheduled for two and a half days: a Thursday afternoon (June 27) for an OSS hackathon, then two conference days (June 28–29) afterwards.
 I was a little unsure about how much time I should spend for sightseeing.
 In the end, I decided to come to Japan on Monday and return on Sunday, having about three days to see the city and its surroundings.
-But first, let me talk about the conference and the community a little.

 My first time in Japan

 A lot of my friends have already visited Japan in the past.
 One of them has even moved there since both of us finished studying.
 Consequently, there was no shortage of useful travel tips nor suggestions what to do, see, and eat.
 The only difficulty was to fit all these suggestions into three days, taking into account that my first day (Monday) would likely consist of fighting against jetlag.
 However, as my friend Asta could attest to, I am very efficient at sightseeing.2

 As foreseen, flying into Japan was stressful.
 I had a connecting flight in Osaka, which required me to retrieve and re-check my luggage (a fact that the staff in Munich was apparently unaware of).
 The connection was tight, but ultimately I managed to catch the connecting flight to Haneda.